bcgov/moh-iam/keycloak-themes/README.md

 # Overview
 This directory consists of two themes which are used to style the **moh_idp** and **moh_applications** Keycloak realms.
+These themes are based on Keycloak 9 and may need to be updated for use with different versions of Keycloak.
 For further instructions regarding creating or updating themes see the reference link.

 ## moh-app-realm
 This theme has been designed to only show a list of identity providers.